drcgjung/tractusx/README.md

 boost productivity and improve sustainability along future value chains.
 The five areas are quality management, logistics, maintenance, supply chain management and sustainability.
 Applications supporting production and development are planned for future phases.

-The components of the Catena-X Dataspace are:
+The (minimal) components of a Catena-X Dataspace are:

 - A Semantic Hub with all the released Catena-X Semantic/Data Models (=Submodels or Aspects).
 - Asset Administration Shell (AAS) Servers per Business Partner to Standardize Access to Catena-X Submodels.